ChristopheJacquet/PiFmRds/README.md

 It is based on the FM transmitter created by [Oliver Mattos and Oskar Weigl](http://www.icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter), and later adapted to using DMA by [Richard Hirst](https://github.com/richardghirst).
 Christophe Jacquet adapted it and added the RDS data generator and modulator.
 The transmitter uses the Raspberry Pi's PWM generator to produce VHF signals.

-It is compatible with both the Raspberry Pi 1 (the original one) and the Raspberry Pi 2.
+It is compatible with both the Raspberry Pi 1 (the original one) and the Raspberry Pi 2 and 3.

 ![](doc/vfd_display.jpg)